meltano/sdk/docs/implementation/errors/design.md

 - Add deprecation warnings on `Exception`-suffix names if aliases are introduced
 - Update API reference
-- Add changelog entry for `IgnorableAPIError`
+- Add changelog entry for `SkippableAPIError`

 ______________________________________________________________________